uw-loci/shg_he_registration/README.md

    SimpleElastix and all dependencies need to be installed. https://simpleelastix.github.io/.
    File path need to point to the corresponding path storing the dataset.
 (HE_512 and SHG_512_adjusted for raw HE input) File path need to point to the corresponding path storing the dataset.
 (ECM and SHG_512_adjusted for raw HE input)
+5. Results are shown in Supplementary figure 1107.docx